www-py/wwwpy/README.md

 ## Documentation

-For more detailed information on how to use and create components, refer to the [Component User Documentation](docs/component.md).
+* [Component Documentation](docs/component.md): Instructions on how to use and create components.

-For details on seamless communication between server and browser(s), refer to the [Seamless communication between server and browser(s)](docs/rpc.md).
+* [Seamless communication between server and browser(s)](docs/rpc.md): Learn about seamless communication between the server and browser(s).